 Think of the last time you went to the hairdresser or the dentist.
 No doubt you paid to get your hair cut or your teeth taken care of by a professional who has lots of experience.
 It might not have been the most enthralling, enjoyable experience, especially in the case of the dentist, but you probably left feeling fine with no cuts or other injuries.
 It’s the same with sheep shearing.

-As long as a professional or person who has had lots of experience shearing sheep is the one to perform the shearing, there is very little chance that a sheep will suffer cuts or other injuries and feel pain.
+As long as a professional or person who has had lots of experience shearing sheep is the one to perform the shearing, and as long as they use one of the best sheep shears on the market, there is very little chance that a sheep will suffer cuts or other injuries and feel pain.

 Why Are Sheep Silent When Being Sheared?